yoyololicon/yoyololicon/README.md

 * Deep Learning/Machine Learning
 * Binaural Audio
 * Speech Signal Processing
-* Other audio related stuff
+* Other audio-related stuff

-I'm also an active user of Deep Learning framework [PyTorch].
+I'm also an active user of the Deep Learning framework [PyTorch].
 Some projects I developed and maintained:

 - [torch_specinv](https://spectrogram-inversion.readthedocs.io/): a collections of spectrogram inversion algorithms.